zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 * DigiCert Root CA1
 * DigiCert CA

-These public keys are required for the Central APIML to establish trust with the "Domain APIML 1" and "Domain APIML 2".
+These public keys are required for the Central APIML to establish trust with "Domain APIML 1" and "Domain APIML 2".

 The Central APIML uses a private key which is signed by the Local CA public key for secure communication.

-"Domain APIML 1" and "Domain APIML 2" require a Local CA public key to be able to accept the routing requests from the Central APIML, otherwise the Central APIML requests will not be trusted by the Domain APIMLs.
+"Domain APIML 1" and "Domain APIML 2" require a Local CA public key in order to accept the routing requests from the Central APIML, otherwise the Central APIML requests will not be trusted by the Domain APIMLs.
 The diagram indicates all of the added certificates inside the red dashed lines.

 ### Commands to establish trust between Domain and Central API MLs